Why Realty Income Corporation (O)’s Most Recent Report Reveals Some Hints About Its Future

 O’s Market Performance

-O stocks went down by -1.07% for the week, with a monthly jump of 6.84% and a quarterly performance of 13.65%, while its annual performance rate touched 28.97%.
-The volatility ratio for the week stands at 1.20% while the volatility levels for the past 30 days are set at 1.34% for Realty Income Corporation.
-The simple moving average for the period of the last 20 days is 2.99% for O stocks with a simple moving average of 11.29% for the last 200 days.
+O stocks went up by 0.36% for the week, with a monthly jump of 5.92% and a quarterly performance of 14.57%, while its annual performance rate touched 36.55%.
+The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 1.49% for Realty Income Corporation.
+The simple moving average for the period of the last 20 days is 2.39% for O stocks with a simple moving average of 11.71% for the last 200 days.

 Analysts’ Opinion of O